AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 Note that the code for movable objects (via an rvalue reference) differs from the other code:
-It needs a `std::move` because according to language rules, move semantics is **not** passed through, i.e., for an rvalue reference of an rvalue, the reference itself is lvalue.
+It needs a `std::move` because according to language rules, move semantics is **not** passed through.
+For the function parameter whose _type_ is rvalue reference, its _value category_ is lvalue.

 The fact that move semantics is **not** automatically passed through is intentional and important.
 If it weren’t, we would lose the value of a movable object the first time we use it in a function.